Enterprise-CMCS/macpro-mdct-mcr/README.md

 - SLACK_WEBHOOK: This pubishes to the `macpro-mdct-mcr-alerts` channel.
 Alerts published there are for deploy or test failures to the `main`, `val`, or `production` branches.

-- INTEGRATIONS_SLACK_WEBHOOK: This is used to publish new pull requests to the `proj-cms-mdct-integrations channel`
+- INTEGRATIONS_SLACK_WEBHOOK: This is used to publish new pull requests to the `mdct-integrations-channel`

 - PROD_RELEASE_SLACK_WEBHOOK: This is used to publish to the `mdct-prod-releases` channel upon successful release of MCR to production.